We’ve Used Top 15 Sales Prospecting Tools β Find The Right One For You [Detailed Reviews]

 Website-focused sales prospecting tools

-These sales prospecting tools help you find potential prospects by tracking and identifying your website visitors.
+These sales prospecting solutions help you find potential prospects by tracking and identifying your website visitors.

-In addition, these tools generally provide more detailed information on your website visitors, such as their company name, location, exact pages they visited on your site, and how long they stayed there.
+In addition, they provide more detailed information on your website visitors, such as their company name, location, exact pages they visited on your site, and how long they stayed there.

 The idea behind this approach is that if a person visits your website, the chances that they are interested in purchasing what you have to offer are medium to high.